-As the volume of data expands, the problem of missing data has been increasingly present in many fields of statistical applications.
-In the classical literature of survival analysis, the study of the duration time preceding an event of interest is considered with series of random censors, which might prevent the capture of the whole survival time.
-This is known as the censoring mechanism and it arises from restrictions depending from the nature of the study.
-For instance, this feature is particularly present in medicine, with studies of the survival times before the recovery/decease from a specific chronic disease.
-Indeed, a patient lifetime or time to occurrence will not be observed if it exceeds the study follow-up time, or because of the early withdrawal of the individual from the population under study.
-This is denoted as a right-censored observation time, indicating that the event of interest might only occur beyond.
-One can find other examples of right-censoring in a large scope of domains, like in economic (unemployment duration time), social (spending time before marriage or childbearing) or in actuarial science (life-insurance or time before claim).\\ The survival model with right-censored data is described by $n$-independent and identically distributed (i.i.d.) copies of a random couple $(T,\delta)$.
-Here, $T$ refers to the minimum between the random survival time $Y$ and the random censor $C$, where $Y$ and $C$ are assumed independent.
-The censoring indicator $\delta=\ind_{\{Y\leq C\}}$ specifies whether $T$ is censored or not and is generally known for each individual.
-In survival analysis, it is often of interest to estimate the survival function of the random lifetime $Y$.
-The most popular and well known non-parametric approach is a product-limit estimator, so-called the Kaplan-Meier estimator, firstly introduced in \cite{Kaplan1958}.
-The latter has been extensively studied during the past decades and shows appealing properties; its asymptotic efficiency was proved in \cite{Foldes1981} and \cite{Wellner1982} and extented with the study of the limit law process, as in \cite{Deheuvels2000} or \cite{Ouadah2013}.
-It is also worth mentioning that its convergences rates have been widely studied, among others in \cite{Horvath1983}, \cite{Chen1997} or \cite{Wellner2008} with exponential bounds for the empirical process.
-In cases where the data come along with the response of random covariates, one can consider the estimation of the conditional survival function using the \cite{Beran1981} estimator, which represents a direct extension from the Kaplan-Meier estimator to the regression context.
+In survival analysis, it is often of interest to estimate the survival function of the random follow-up time of the event of interest.
+The most popular and well-known non-parametric approach is a product-limit estimator, so-called the Kaplan-Meier estimator, firstly introduced in \cite{Kaplan1958}.
+The latter has been extensively studied in the last decades and shows appealing properties; their asymptotic properties were proved in \cite{Foldes1981,Wellner1982} and discussions on the limit law process were proposed in \cite{Deheuvels2000,Ouadah2013}.
+It is also worth mentioning that its convergences rates have been widely studied, among others in \cite{Horvath1983,Chen1997} or \cite{Wellner2008} with exponential bounds for the empirical process.
+In cases where the data come along with the response of random covariates, one can consider estimating the conditional survival function using the Beran estimator \cite{Beran1981}, which is a direct extension of the Kaplan-Meier estimator through a kernel method to the regression context.
 Naturally, the Beran estimator has inherited the same interests as its non-conditional counterpart and has been intensively studied by \cite{Dabrowska1987,Dabrowska1989,Dabrowska1992} or \cite{Li1995} among others.
-Nevertheless, several studies have proposed various adaptation for the Kaplan-Meier estimator by exchanging the censoring indicators for other estimates.
-Historically, this idea first appears independtly in \cite{Abdushukurov1987} and \cite{Cheng1987} where $\delta$ is replaced by its conditional expectation when equals to 1 \citep[see also][]{Dikta1998}.
+In parallel, several studies have proposed various adaptations of the Kaplan-Meier estimator by replacing the censoring indicators with other estimates.
+Historically, this idea first appears independently in \cite{Abdushukurov1987} and \cite{Cheng1987} where $\delta$ is replaced by its conditional expectation when equals to 1 \cite{Dikta1998}.
 From another perspective, \cite{Wang2008}, \cite{Subramanian2011} and \cite{Brunel2014} proposed similar consistent estimators for the missing censoring indicators model, where in this context, a non-empty fraction of the censoring indicators are missing completely (MCAR) or simply (MAR) at random.
 The MCAR and MAR mechanisms have been widely studied in the literature and occur when there is independence between the outcomes and the missing pattern: for MCAR, the missing mechanism and the outcome are independent, while for MAR, the missingness depends only on the observed data components, and not on the missing components.
 When neither the MCAR nor the MAR mechanisms are valid, i.e. the missingness and the unobserved data are dependent, we say that the mechanism is missing not at random (MNAR).
 In this latter case, the unobserved data cannot be directly identified without a specified joint model between the outcomes and the missing mechanism, which renders any statistical approach to the MCAR and/or MAR contexts non-valid \cite{Little2002}.\\